Ancient Greek calendars: Aetolian

 The months of the Aetolian calendar have been presented by Daux (1932) based on arguments by Nititsky (1901) based on synchronisms in manumission documents found at Delphi (dated to the 2nd century BCE).
 The intercalary month was Dios, attested as Dios embolimos in SEG SVI 344, equivalent to Delphian Poitropoios ho deuteros.
 The month Boukatios corresponds to Delphian Daidaphorios, while Delphian Boukatios is Aetolian Panamos.
 There has been no argument to dispute the order of months, so the months found by scholars are agreed upon to be the most likely for the time.
 Unfortunately, there is no convenient table that describes the synchronisms, as one inscription is given for all the months.
 The only month to have a singular document describing it is the eleventh month, in comparison to the other numerous documents for the rest of the calendar.
 The Aetolian calendar was used across the League, and additionally, one could find the Aetolian calendar in use across western central Greece until the league dissolved circa the second century BCE.
-(Note: See § Transliteration key for rendition of vowels, below.
-Some month names in this article lack accents, and overbar "ē" and "ō" to distinguish transliterated eta from epsilon, and omega from omicron.)
+(Note: See Ancient Greek phonology for the pronunciation of the letters.)